Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 There are 62 nerve roots in the spine, respectively, there are 31 pairs of them.

-The roots of the spinal nerves transmit signals from the internal organs to the spinal cord, and then to the brain - the central "control system" of the body.
+The roots of the spinal nerves transmit signals coming from the internal organs to the spinal cord, and then to the brain - the central “control system” of the body.

 Functions of the spinal roots and deviations from the norm

-• Protrusions and hernias of intervertebral discs.
+• Protrusion and herniation of intervertebral discs.

 • Injuries.